 By a coincidence of timing, David and Anne were able to watch dressage in America develop from close to zero to today’s explosion of the sport.
 They are founding members of the American Trakehner Association and were among the pioneers to import warmbloods to the United States.

 Over 35 years of hard work and success in New York Knoll Farm was sold in 2001 and the Gribbons acquired 50 acres right outside Orlando, Florida, where Anne had wintered with the show horses for many years.
 David designed and supervised construction of his “dream farm”, finally having enough room to plan it just the way he wanted it, using all the years of experience of what works for horses.

-At three different occasions over two and a half years, Anne traveled to Germany for competitions and training.
-She competed at Schooten, Beek, Falsterbo, and Aachen.
+At three different occasions over two and a half years, Anne traveled to Germany for competitions and training with Harry Boldt, Herbert Rehbein, and Dr. Volker Moritz.
+Among other shows, she has competed at Düsseldorf, Schooten, Beek, Falsterbo, and Aachen.